catmass/docs/en/solutions/web/bitrix-website.md

 1. Under **Hosts**, change the **Availability zone** for the database.
 To do this, click ![pencil](../../_assets/pencil.svg) in the line with host details.
 In the window that opens, select the desired availability zone and click **Save**.

    We recommend selecting the same availability zone as when you created the VM.
-This reduces latency between the VM and database.
+This will reduce latency between the VM and database.

-1. To make your database fault-tolerant, you can add more hosts for it.
-To do this, select **Add host** and specify the availability zone to place it in.
+1. To make your database fault-tolerant, you can add more hosts by selecting **Add host** and specifying the availability zone to place it in.

 1. Leave the other fields as they are.